VincentH-Net/QuickCross/NuGet/readme.txt

-Thanks for installing the MvvmQuickCross NuGet package.
+Thanks for installing the QuickCross NuGet package.
-See http://github.com/MacawNL/MvvmQuickCross#getting-started for getting started, guidance and example apps.
+See http://github.com/MacawNL/QuickCross#getting-started for getting started, guidance and example apps.